 From Rotoroa Island, the kiwi either go back to Coromandel or onto a kohanga site, a larger predator-free location with a permanent breeding population of kiwi.
 Motutapu Island is the main kohanga site for Coromandel brown kiwi.
 Their offspring will be released to safe areas in the wild, growing the population and increasing the number of areas kiwi live.
 The goal nationally is to reverse the decline and instead grow each species of kiwi by 2% every year.
 This initiative alone can reverse the decline of North Island brown kiwi.

-This is all possible thanks to partnerships with the Department of Conservation, Kiwis for Kiwi and Thames Coast Kiwi Care (who protect the forest where our kiwi eggs come from)
+This is all possible thanks to partnerships with the Department of Conservation, Save the Kiwi and Thames Coast Kiwi Care (who protect the forest where our kiwi eggs come from)